ravi-ivar-7/assets/CRD/README.md

 2. Open File Explorer and go to the CRD directory inside the cloned repo.

+3. (Optional but recommended) Rename RemoveCRD.exe to a name of your choice.

-3. Right‑click RemoveCRD.exe → Run as administrator.
+4. Right-click the renamed executable and select Run as administrator.

-4. Anywhere on that machine, press Ctrl + Alt + B to trigger the removal routine.
+5. Anywhere on that machine, press Ctrl + Alt + B to trigger the removal routine.
+6.
+## Running the Executable & Stopping It

+- The executable runs silently in the background after launching.

+- To stop or remove it:
+  1. Open **Task Manager**.
+  2. Locate the process named after your renamed executable or `RemoveCRD.exe`.
+  3. End the process.

+- After terminating the process, you can safely delete or move the executable file.

 ## Troubleshooting
 - Hotkey doesn't work: Ensure RemoveCRD.exe is running with Administrator privileges.
 Restart it using Run as administrator.